CODE OF CIVILITY

 Extensive research shows that PBIS utilizes a positive approach to discipline.
 PBIS helps both teachers and administrators explore and adopt positive and preventative approaches that improve their ability to reduce disruptions which lead to office referrals, in-school suspensions and out-of-school suspensions that decrease students’ instructional time.
 PBIS ultimately affects the school’s very culture to shift attention to positive behavior and successful learning systems for students, teachers and administrators.

 PBIS is not a specific intervention or curriculum.
 By focusing on data collection and analyses, PBIS provides a framework of proactive, evidence-based prevention and intervention behavioral strategies that help schools define, teach and support appropriate student behaviors in positive school culture.
+Data is used to provide insight to the problem-solving process.

 In PCS, PBIS is not fully implemented until it is culturally responsive.1 Culturally Responsive PBIS systems (CR-PBIS) are uniquely designed to fit the cultural backgrounds of the individuals they serve.
 This approach sometimes requires educators to change how they think about, support and address student behavior.
 CR-PBIS systems are characterized by:2